-- In large a bowl, combine 4 quarts of water and baking soda.
+In large a bowl, combine 4 quarts water and baking soda.

-- In large saucepan, combine sugar and 2 cups remaining water and bring syrup to a boil
+In a large saucepan, combine sugar and 2 cups water and bring syrup to a boil

-- The next day, simmer mixture an additional 20 minutes and allow to cool.
+The next day, simmer mixture an additional 20 minutes and allow to cool.
 Repeat this process each day until syrup is completely absorbed.
-Sugar syrup may crystallize, which is fine.
+A sugar syrup may crystallize, which is fine.
 You can add a little more water when reheating to thin it out if needed.

-- When syrup is absorbed, dry fruit on waxed paper on trays in the sun, then dredge fruit with sugar and store in an airtight container.
+When the syrup is absorbed, dry fruit on waxed paper on trays in the sun, then dredge fruit with sugar and store in an airtight container.